Can a VPN with a troubled history be trusted to secure your traffic?

 Malware and tracking are simply tools to collect your data, which is one way to monetize “free VPN” applications.
 After collection, your data can then be sold to third parties (a very large and profitable industry) or used to hit you with targeted advertisements (which brings in commissions on sales).

-In essence, when you use a cheap or free VPN, you are the product.
+In essence, when you use a free VPN, you are the product.

 It is your data that is being collected, which is then used to monetize the free software.